-AF is the most common arrhythmia.
-In the United States, estimates of the number of persons with clinical AF ranged from 2.7 million to 6.1 million in 2010.
-The estimated prevalence of clinical AF among U.S. Medicare beneficiaries in 2016 was 8.6 million.
-As part of Contextual Question (CQ) 1 (Appendix A), we estimated the prevalence of unknown AF as 1.3 percent based on 34 studies using one-time screening approaches conducted among persons without a preexisting diagnosis of AF.
+AF is the most common arrhythmia.24 In the United States, estimates of the number of persons with clinical AF ranged from 2.7 million to 6.1 million in 2010.24 The estimated prevalence of clinical AF among U.S. Medicare beneficiaries in 2016 was 8.6 million.25 As part of Contextual Question (CQ) 1 (Appendix A), we estimated the prevalence of unknown AF as 1.3 percent based on 34 studies using one-time screening approaches conducted among persons without a preexisting diagnosis of AF.
 We estimated the prevalence as three to four percent based on 13 studies when intermittent or continuous approaches to screening were used.

-Based on data from the Anticoagulation and Risk Factors in Atrial Fibrillation (ATRIA) study of 1.89 million adult California health plan members, in the 1990s, prevalence was shown to increase with age, from less than 0.2 percent for those younger than age 55 years to about 10 percent for those age 85 years or older with a higher prevalence in men compared with women (Appendix A Table 1).
-A recent cohort study of over 500,000 patients from an integrated health care delivery system in Pennsylvania reported significantly increased AF incidence between 2006 (4.74 cases per 1,000 person-years) and 2018 (6.82 cases per 1,000 person-years) with increases observed across all age groups and for both sexes but with the largest increases occurring in the age group 85 years or older.
-This rising prevalence is likely related to an aging population, but may also be related to changes in diagnostic tools and strategies in routine medical care that results in more AF case finding.
+Based on data from the Anticoagulation and Risk Factors in Atrial Fibrillation (ATRIA) study of 1.89 million adult California health plan members, in the 1990s, prevalence was shown to increase with age, from less than 0.2 percent for those younger than age 55 years to about 10 percent for those age 85 years or older with a higher prevalence in men compared with women (Appendix A Table 1).26 A recent cohort study of over 500,000 patients from an integrated health care delivery system in Pennsylvania reported significantly increased AF incidence between 2006 (4.74 cases per 1,000 person-years) and 2018 (6.82 cases per 1,000 person-years) with increases observed across all age groups and for both sexes but with the largest increases occurring in the age group 85 years or older.27 During 50 years of observation in the Framingham Heart Study, researchers observed a fourfold increase in the age-adjusted prevalence of AF.28 This rising prevalence is likely related to changes in diagnostic tools and strategies in routine medical care that result in more AF case finding.